NERC Restates Commitment to Ensure Quality Service Delivery to Consumers

 Ibrahim Oyewale in Lokoja

-The Nigerian Electricity Regulatory Commission (NERC) has reiterated its commitment to ensure good service delivery to all consumers by electricity distribution companies (Discos) across the country.
+The Nigerian Electricity Regulatory Commission has reiterated its commitment to ensure good services delivery to all consumers by the distribution company across the country.

-The Director General, NERC, Lanre Onilu, gave the assurance while speaking at a Consumer Complaints Resolution meeting in Lokoja, the Kogi State capital, Thursday.
+The Director General, NERC , Lanre Onilu gave this assurance while speaking at Consumer Complaints Resolution meeting in Lokoja, the state capital yesterday.

-The DG, who was represented by the Commissioner of Consumers Affairs, Aisha Mahmud, stated that the commission was in Kogi State to listen to all complaints of the consumers and resolve them amicably.
+The DG, represented by the Commissioner of Consumers Affairs, Aisha Mahmud, stated the commission was in Kogi State to listen to all complaints of the consumers

-Onilu highlighted some the mandates of the commission to include the monitoring of the electricity industry, managing the electricity consumers, protecting both consumers and Discos, issuing licences and ensuring that Discos fulfil their obligations.
+He highlighted some the mandates of the commission as the monitoring of the electricity industry, managing the electricity consumers , protecting both consumers and Discos, issuing licences and ensuring that Discos fulfil their obligations.

-He pointed out that no fewer thay 13,000 meters have been earmarked for the people of the state in 2024.
+He pointed out that no fewer 13000 meters have been earmarked for the people of the state in 2024.

-Aginpopo urged all customers to embrace metering to enable the AEDC deliver quality services, noting that the provision of electricity is part of social services and not really a business concern.
+He urged all customers to embrace metering to enable the AEDC to deliver quality services, noting that the provision of electricity is party social services and not really business concern.

 He therefore solicited for the operation of the people of Kogi State, stressing that all the complaints would be adequately addressed.